Skip to main content

 • Consumer subscription boxes: 10–15% monthly (60%+ annual) is common.

-Self-service SMB SaaS typically has the highest churn because price sensitivity is high and the cost of switching is low.
-Enterprise contracts are lower churn because of longer commitment periods and deeper integration.
+Self-service SMB SaaS typically has the highest churn because price sensitivity is high and switching cost is low.
+Enterprise contracts have the lowest churn because of longer commitment periods, custom integration, and multi-stakeholder buying.
+Your churn target should match your pricing tier, not a universal "best-in-class" benchmark.

 Why the first 90 days drive churn